 Rob Miller is a Senior Fellow of the Higher Education Academy, and since September 2016 has been focusing on practice full time.
 He gained a Sculpture Degree from the Wimbledon School of Art in 1993, followed by an MA in Graphic Media [UAL] in 2007, and works primarily using sand-cast lead.
 Interests include the illusive status of objects & things, the condition of repetition, temporal anxiety the Anthropocene dilemma.

 CV & Education

-My current practice involves pattern-making, sand-casting and the appropriation of the status of lead with its alchemical & arcane associations.
+Practice > My current work involves pattern-making, sand-casting and the appropriation of the status of lead with its alchemical & arcane associations.
 The frustrations of using an iterative process that fails more often than it succeeds further draws down on this alchemical association.
 The speed at which new lead tarnishes to a dull, ubiquitous and light-consuming grey is perhaps a suitable metaphor for the [ultimate] fallacy of our endeavours.
 Leads weight and neurological toxicity conflicts with its supreme malleability and stoic resistance to environmental decay – beautifully antithetical conditions.

 Text > The grey-everyday seduces through conformity and standardisation.
 Our malleability through habit, ritual and tradition confirms that we are simply pattern processing machines, born out of pattern and destined to live out our lives as pattern.
-Familiarity and pattern give meaning to life, cushioning our inherent time-dependency and allowing us to deal with the urgency of life.
-We expect repeatability and consume consistency.
-Confirmation through repeatability qualifies our endeavours – pattern is control and safety; it is titanic, ubiquitous and blind.
+Familiarity gives meaning to life, cushioning our inherent time-dependency allowing us to deal with the urgency of life.
+We expect repeatability and consume consistency – pattern is control and safety; it is titanic, ubiquitous and blind.
 Pattern gives continuity without consideration – it simply is.

 MA Fine Art (Graphic Media) University of the Arts, London (Wimbledon) 2007, Research Paper: Time the Comedy Villain & Convergent Temporalities [the time-condition of the digital video-loop].